surendratiwari3/paota/README.md

 ### In Progress
 - [ ] Middleware for task
 - [ ] Logging format
-- [ ] SAST check integration with circleci
 - [ ] Middleware Support for WorkerPool (requestId in log, authentication, logging)
 - [ ] MongoBackendStorage
 - [ ] Pre and Post Hook at Task Level
 - [ ] Workflow support
 - [ ] Chaining of Task support
+- [ ] Coverage Check integration with sonarqube

 ### Planned
 - [ ] API for task management (create/delete/update/get/list)